fluttercommunity/flutter_workmanager/README.md

 Workmanager.initialize(
     callbackDispatcher, // The top level function, aka Flutter entry point
-    isInDebugMode: true // If enabled it will post a notificiation whenever the job is running.
-Handy for debugging jobs )
+    isInDebugMode: true // If enabled it will post a notificiation whenever the task is running.
+Handy for debugging tasks )
 ```